zcbbpo/testable-idea/README.md

 ## Use it
 You can use testable-idea-1.3.5.beta.zip directly.

+You need to right click when the cursor is in the method name or just the method name is selected.

 ## TODO
 Some errors exist in this version.
 It seems that you may have to try many times to copy or generate mock methods.